yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 It's worth mentioning that writing Amiibo data will require dumping the relevant keys.
 However, if all you want to do is load decrypted Amiibo dumps, german77 {{< gh-hovercard "10415" "added support" >}} for using them without needing to dump the Amiibo keys.

-At this point, the only thing left for full Amiibo support is to add a manager!
+At this point, the only thing left to complete Amiibo support is to add a manager!

 ## Audio and miscellaneous changes